isaaccjh/tgc-project-2-frontend/README.md

 - **Recipe Reviews and Comments**: Users can review and leave comments on other users' cocktail recipes.
 - **Search Functionality**: Users can search for specific cocktails or ingredients to discover new recipes.
 - **Responsive Design**: The website is optimized for various devices and screen sizes to provide a consistent user experience across different platforms.
-- **Color Scheme**: The website features a visually appealing color scheme that complements the theme of cocktails and encourages user interaction.
+- **Colour Scheme**: The website features a visually appealing Colour scheme that complements the theme of cocktails and encourages user interaction.

 ## UI/UX Design